 “The importance of the young generation to continue to preserve the culture of their region, and be able to adapt to the culture of the region he visited, is very influential in the development of a city, especially in preventing the existence of conflict in the community,” said Novan, Program and Communications Manager for GPF Indonesia.
 “Peace and harmony will be created when the noble values are maintained, helping to counteract radicalism and extremism among young people today.”

 Another Peace Talk was held in Yogyakarta and organizers stated that the program would continue to be hosted across regions.
-Learn more about the Indonesia Peace Talk program and sign up for monthly newsletters for the latest from Global Peace Foundation.
+Learn more about the Indonesia Peace Talk program.